 Keep your chimney at its best

 What can make a house more pretty during the holiday season than a decorated chimney or fireplace?
-Lights and other décor on the chimney’s exterior and the fireplace mantel trimmed in garland and Christmas cards adorning the manger scene, while the family sits around the burning fireplace – this is what memories we make of.
-Until the chimney is leaking cold air or rain that is and then you need chimney repair, which can take the beauty of the holiday season away, for a short time anyway.
+Lights and other décor on the chimney’s exterior and the fireplace mantel trimmed in garland and Christmas cards adorning the manger scene, while the family sits around the burning fireplace – this is how we make memories.
+Until the chimney is leaking cold air or rain, that is, and then you need chimney repair, which can take the beauty of the holiday season away for a short time anyway.

 What can bring the mood down faster than that happening, right?
-Therefore, it is important to have regularly scheduled chimney repair and inspection by a professional contractor.
-Many times, the inspection is free, and if there is a cost, it will be deducted from the chimney repair estimate if chimney repair work is done.
+Therefore, it is essential to have regularly scheduled chimney repair and inspection by a professional contractor.
+The assessment is often free, and if there is a cost, it’s deducted from the chimney repair estimate once chimney work repairs are complete.

 What is the difference between stack and chimney?

 Well, it would depend if you are using it as a noun or a verb.
 The definitions are as follows.
 As a noun, the difference is a chimney is a hollow column or vertical tube that emits gas, smoke, and solid matter, including the by-products from burning carbon or hydro-carbon fuels.
 A stack is a pile.